 Our capital structure is comprised of five classes of partnership units: General partnership units ("GP Units"), limited partnership units ("LP Units"), Redeemable/Exchangeable Partnership units ("REUs"), special limited partnership units of the Operating Partnership ("Special LP Units") and FV LTIP units of the Operating Partnership ("FV LTIP Units").
-In addition, the partnership issued Class A Cumulative Redeemable Perpetual Preferred Units, Series 1 in the first quarter of 2019, Class A Cumulative Redeemable Perpetual Preferred Units, Series 3 in the first quarter of 2020 (collectively, "Preferred Equity Units").
+In addition, the partnership issued Class A Cumulative Redeemable Perpetual Preferred Units, Series 1 in the first quarter of 2019, Class A Cumulative Redeemable Perpetual Preferred Units, Series 2 in the third quarter of 2019 and Class A Cumulative Redeemable Perpetual Preferred Units, Series 3 in the first quarter of 2020 (collectively, "Preferred Equity Units").
 Holders of the GP Units, LP Units, REUs, Special LP Units and FV LTIP Units will be collectively referred to throughout this MD&A as "Unitholders".
 The LP Units and REUs have the same economic attributes in all respects, except that the holders of REUs have the right to request that their units be redeemed for cash consideration.
 In the event that Brookfield Corporation ("BN" or the "Corporation"), as the holder of the REUs exercises this right, our partnership has the right, at its sole discretion, to satisfy the redemption request with its LP Units, rather than cash, on a one-for-one basis.
 As a result, the Corporation, as holder of REUs, participates in earnings and distributions on a per unit basis equivalent to the per unit participation of the LP Units of our partnership.
-However, given the redemption feature referenced above and the fact that they were issued by our subsidiary, we present the REUs as a component of noncontrolling interests.
+However, given the redemption feature referenced above and the fact that they were issued by our subsidiary, we present the REUs as a component of non-controlling interests.

 We also discuss the results of operations on a segment basis, consistent with how we manage our business.
-As of March 31, 2025, the partnership is organized into four reportable segments: i) Office, ii) Retail, iii) LP Investments and iv) Corporate.
+As of June 30, 2025, the partnership is organized into four reportable segments: i) Office, ii) Retail, iii) LP Investments and iv) Corporate.
 These segments are independently and regularly reviewed and managed by the Chief Executive Officer, who is considered the chief operating decision maker ("CODM").

-This MD&A includes financial data for the period ended March 31, 2025 and includes material information up to the date of this Form 6-K. Financial data has been prepared using accounting policies in accordance with IFRS Accounting Standards.
+This MD&A includes financial data for the period ended June 30, 2025 and includes material information up to the date of this Form 6-K. Financial data has been prepared using accounting policies in accordance with IFRS Accounting Standards.
 Non-IFRS Accounting Standards measures used in this MD&A are reconciled to such financial information.
 Unless otherwise specified, all operating and other statistical information is presented as if we own 100% of each property in our portfolio, regardless of whether we own all of the interests in each property.
 We believe this is the most appropriate basis on which to evaluate the performance of properties in the portfolio relative to each other and others in the market.

 All dollar references, unless otherwise stated, are in millions of U.S. Dollars.
-Canadian Dollars ("C\$"), Australian Dollars ("A\$"), British Pounds ("£"), Euros ("€"), Brazilian Reais ("R\$"), Indian Rupees ("Rs"), Chinese Yuan ("C¥"), South Korean Won ("\\$W"), United Arab Emirates Dirham ("AED"), Hong Kong Dollar ("HK\$"), Swedish Krona ("SEK"), Polish Zloty ("zł") and Japanese Yen ("\\$W") are identified where applicable.
+Canadian Dollars ("C\$"), Australian Dollars ("A\$"), British Pounds ("€"), Euros ("€"), Brazilian Reais ("R\$"), Indian Rupees ("Rs"), Chinese Yuan ("C¥" and "CNH"), South Korean Won ("₩"), United Arab Emirates Dirham ("AED"), Hong Kong Dollar ("HK\$"), Swedish Krona ("SEK"), Japanese Yen ("¥"), New Zealand Dollar ("NZ\$"), and Singapore Dollar (S\$) are identified where applicable.